01 of 10

 - Install risers on either side of the bridge and trim the sub-roadbed to the exact length, making sure the bridge fits neatly in between without gaps.
 If necessary, you can trim the roadbed more during the next step.

 05 of 10

 A good backdrop delineates a river from a lake.
 And a river stretching toward the horizon adds a sense of distance to any model railroad.
 However, capturing that perspective requires either a very large layout or, in this case, a backdrop.

 Painting a backdrop is one of the most daunting tasks for beginner hobbyists.
-But, even still, it's not as hard as you think.
-A few general steps and guidelines will get you going.
+Even still, it's not as hard as you think.
+A few general steps and guidelines will get you going:

-First, keep the horizon low.
-You're creating a river, not a waterfall.
-Keeping the waterline low makes the perspective more believable.
-Next, avoid direct lines of sight.
+- Avoid direct lines of sight.
 Add a bend in the river or intersect the backdrop at something other than a right angle in order to give the viewer's eyes a distraction from the junction of horizontal to vertical scenery.
 This also forces the viewer to change vantage points to take in the whole scape.
-And it can make the railroad seem larger, too.
+It can make the railroad seem larger, too.

 06 of 10